 A corresponding vigilance system exists for medical devices, the establishment of which is prescribed by European medical device legislation.

 Pharmacovigilance (PV) legislation was formalised and implemented by the EU in 2012 in order to regulate the detection, management and prevention of adverse reactions to medicines in patients.
-In line with these changes and to fulfil and implement the obligations of Pharmacovigilance, organisations authorised to produce a medicinal product for human use now require the services of a Qualified Person responsible for Pharmacovigilance (QPPV).
+In line with these changes and in order to fulfil and implement the obligations of Pharmacovigilance, organisations authorised to produce a medicinal product for human use now require the services of a Qualified Person responsible for Pharmacovigilance (QPPV).
 Mediconomics have the expertise and approval of the European Medicines Agency (EMA) to provide your organisation with tailor-made Pharmacovigilance solutions, saving you valuable time and expense.

 Graduated Plan Officer (AMG)|

 Medical and pharmaceutical deficiencies|